typhonjs-fvtt-scratch/demo-rollup-module/README.md

 Rollup with source map generation several essential plugins for loading HTML / JSON / copying files / replacing strings are installed along with <a target=”_blank” href="https://postcss.org/">PostCSS</a> &
 <a target=”_blank” href="https://sass-lang.com/">Sass</a> configured out of the box to output all processed CSS to
-`styles.css` during the build process which is referenced by
+`styles.css` during the build process which is subsequently referenced by
 <a target=”_blank” href="https://github.com/typhonjs-fvtt/demo-rollup-module/blob/main/module/module.json">module.json</a>.
 In addition, <a target=”_blank” href="https://www.npmjs.com/package/terser">Terser</a> is setup for conditional minification / mangling and <a target=”_blank” href="https://www.npmjs.com/package/dotenv-safe">dotenv</a> provides a